-In the 1830s the United States government forcibly removed the southeastern American Indians from their homelands and relocated them on lands in present day Oklahoma.
-This tragic event is referred to as the Trail of Tears as over 10,000 Indians died during removal or soon upon arrival.
+In the 1830s the United States government forcibly removed the southeastern Native Americans from their homelands and relocated them on lands in Indian Territory (present day Oklahoma).
+This tragic event is referred to as the Trail of Tears.
+Over 10,000 Native Americans died during removal or soon upon arrival in Indian Territory.

-Since its inception, the United States government struggled with a problem: greedy citizens and venal politicians in the southeast were bent on acquiring the valuable lands occupied by the Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole Indians.
-After the Louisiana Purchase (an enormous acquisition of territory west of the Mississippi in 1803), President Jefferson presumed that these Indians could be persuaded to give up their homes in exchange for land further west.
+Since its inception, the United States government struggled with a problem: greedy citizens and politicians in the southeast were bent on acquiring the valuable lands occupied by the Cherokee, Chickasaw, Choctaw, Muscogee (Creek), Seminole, and other Native American nations.
+After the Louisiana Purchase (an enormous acquisition of territory west of the Mississippi in 1803), President Jefferson presumed that the Native Americans could be persuaded to give up their homes in exchange for land further west.

-Not all Americans agreed.
-For example, Congressman David Crockett of Tennessee sided with the American Indians.
+Some United States citizens disagreed with the actions of the government.
+Congressman David Crockett of Tennessee sided with the Native Americans.
 Christian missionaries also opposed the Indian Removal Act.
 They denounced the injustice of the policy.
 “Will not the people in whose power it is to redress Indian wrongs awake to their duty?
 Will they not think of the multitudes…swept into Eternity by the cupidity of the ‘white man’ who is in the enjoyment of wealth and freedom on the original soil of these oppressed Indians?” wrote Lucy Ames Butler to her friend Drusilla Burnap in 1839.
 Lucy’s husband was the noted missionary Elizur Butler.
 He accompanied the Cherokee and served as their doctor and estimated that over 4,000 (a fifth of the Cherokee population) died along the trail.